-The purpose of this proposal is to apply the progress that has been made in grape cell biology and transformation technology of rootstock genotypes 1103P and 101-14 to additional grape rootstock genotypes in order to expand the range of genotypes amenable to transformation.
-The research will apply the pre-existing technical expertise developed for rootstocks 1103P and 101-14 at UC Davis's Plant Transformation Facility to additional rootstocks germplasm important for the California wine industry.
-For this proposal, we are testing eight additional rootstocks for their amenability to transformation including; 110R (clone 1), 3309C (clone 05), Freedom (clone 1), GRN-1, Harmony, MGT 420A (clone 4), 140Ru (clone 1) and Salt Creek (clone 8).
-This work will expand the range of rootstocks that can be effectively transformed which will allow rootstock-mediated disease resistance technology to be employed across the major wine growing regions in California.
-Although a rootstock-mediated resistance strategy is the preferred mechanism for achieving resistance to Pierce's Disease in grape, investing in the development of transformation technology for scions will serve an important fallback position should rootstock-mediated resistance fail to confer adequate levels of resistance to the scion and direct transformation of scion varieties be required.
-Therefore, in addition to testing the utility of our tissue culture and transformation protocols on eight additional grape rootstocks, we will also screen six important California scion genotypes for their amenability to transformation including Cabernet Sauvignon (clone 07), Chardonnay (clone 04), Pinot Noir (2A), Merlot (clone 03), Zinfandel (clone 01A), and French Colombard (clone 02).
-The results of this work will allow for the establishment grape tissue culture and transformation technologies that can be utilized by the PD/GWSS Research Community.
-It will also establish a germplasm bank of suspension cultures and a repository of somatic embryos for rootstock and scion genotypes, which can be made available to the research community.
-We have successfully established suspension and stored somatic embryo cultures for grape genotypes 1103P, 101-14, 140Ru, 110R, Freedom, Harmony, GRN-1, MGT 420A, Cabernet sauvignon, Chardonnay, Merlot and French Colombard.
-Based on transformation experiments using a gene that fluoresces in transgenic plant tissue called DsRed, we have produced transgenic embryos for 101-14, 1103, MGT 420A, 140Ru, 110R, Freedom, Harmony, GRN-1, and French Colombard.
+The purpose of this proposal was to apply the progress that has been made in grape cell biology and transformation technology of rootstock genotypes 1103P and 101-14 to additional grape rootstock genotypes in order to expand the range of genotypes amenable to transformation.
+The research tested the pre-existing technical expertise developed for rootstocks 1103P and 101-14 at UC Davis's Plant Transformation Facility to additional rootstocks germplasm important for the California wine industry.
+For this proposal, we tested eight additional rootstocks for their amenability to transformation including; 110R (clone 01), 140Ru (clone 01), 3309C (clone 05), Freedom (clone 01), GRN1, Harmony, MGT 420A (clone 04), Salt Creek (clone 08).
+This work expanded the range of rootstocks that can be effectively transformed.
+Although a rootstock-mediated resistance strategy is the preferred mechanism for achieving resistance to Pierce's Disease in grape, investing in the development of transformation technology for scions will serve as an important fallback position should rootstock-mediated resistance fail to confer adequate levels of resistance to the scion and direct transformation of scion varieties be required.
+Therefore, in addition to testing the utility of our tissue culture and transformation protocols on eight additional grape rootstocks, we also screened six important California scion genotypes for their amenability to transformation including, Cabernet Sauvignon (clone 07), Chardonnay (clone 04), French Colombard (clone 04), Merlot (clone 3), Pinot Noir (clone 2A), Zinfandel (clone 01A).
+The results of this work established grape tissue culture and transformation technologies that can be utilized by the PD/GWSS Research Community.
+It also established a methodology for creating a germplasm bank of suspension cultures and a repository of somatic embryos for rootstock and scion genotypes, which can be made available to the research community.
+We successfully established suspension and stored somatic embryo cultures for grape rootstock genotypes 1103P, 110R, 101-14, 140Ru, Freedom, GRN1, Harmony, MGT 420A and scion genotypes Cabernet Sauvignon, Chardonnay, French Colombard, Merlot, and Pinot Noir, Based on transformation experiments using a gene that fluoresces in transgenic plant tissue called DsRed, we have produced transgenic embryos for rootstock genotypes 1103P, 110R, 101-14, 140Ru, Freedom, GRN1, Harmony, MGT 420A and scion genotypes Cabernet sauvignon, Chardonnay, French Colombard, Merlot, Pinot Noir.
 We have now demonstrated that in addition to 101-14 and 1103, we can generate transgenic plants for rootstock genotypes 110R, Freedom, MGT 420A, along with the scion variety French Colombard.
 Overall, scion genotypes have been difficult to transform using our protocol, possibly due to low rates of gene transfer into stored scion somatic embryos compared to rootstock somatic embryos as observable in the amount of expression of DsRed.